-- Operations of the emulator system differ from those of actual MCUs as listed below. - (1) Reset condition - Set the time for starting up (0.2 Vcc to 0.8 Vcc) 1 μs or less. - (2) Initial values of internal resource data of an MCU at power-on - (3) Interrupt stack pointer (ISP) after a reset is released - (4) Capacities of the internal memories (ROM and RAM) - The evaluation MCU of this product has RAM of 47 KB (00400h--0BFFFh) and flash ROM of 8 KB (0E000h--0FFFFh), 16 KB (10000h--13FFFh), 256 KB (40000h--7FFFFh) and 512 KB (80000h--FFFFFh). - The ROM and RAM capacities may become larger than those of the target MCU specified on the Device page of the Device setting dialog box. - (5) Oscillator circuit - In the oscillator circuit where an oscillator is connected between pins X{IN} and X{OUT} , oscillation does not occur because a converter board is used between the evaluation MCU and the user system.
-It is the same for pins X{CIN} and X{COUT} . - (6) A/D conversion - The characteristics of the A/D converter differ from those of actual MCU because there are a converter board and other devices between the evaluation MCU and the user system.
+- Operations of the emulator system differ from those of actual MCUs as listed below. - Reset condition Set the time for starting up (0.2 Vcc to 0.8 Vcc) 1 μs or less. - (2) Initial values of internal resource data of an MCU at power-on - (3) Interrupt stack pointer (ISP) after a reset is released - (4) Capacities of the internal memories (ROM and RAM) The evaluation MCU of this product has RAM of 20 KB (00400h--053FFh) and flash ROM of 8 KB (0E000h--0FFFFh), 16 KB (10000h--13FFFh), 4 KB (14000h--14FFFh) and 256 KB (C0000h--FFFFFh).
+The ROM and RAM capacities may become larger than those of the target MCU specified on the Device page of the Device setting dialog box. - (5) Oscillator circuit In the oscillator circuit where an oscillator is connected between pins X{IN} and X{OUT}, oscillation does not occur because a converter board is used between the evaluation MCU and the user system.
+It is the same for pins X{CIN} and X{COUT}. - (6) A/D conversion The characteristics of the A/D converter differ from those of actual MCU because there are a converter board and other devices between the evaluation MCU and the user system. - (7) 40 MHz on-chip oscillator The 40 MHz on-chip oscillator of the evaluation MCU of this product is always active.
+Therefore, the on/off control for the 40 MHz on-chip oscillator start bit is disabled.